myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 The example sketch file includes everything we need to connect to Cayenne and publish our first set of test data, but it is missing our unique MQTT credentials that will allow us to connect this device into our account.
 Let’s add those now.

 All of the required information we need can be found on the Cayenne dashboard’s Connect screen.
-Refer to the Connect screen and copy & paste your **MQTT Username**, **MQTT Password** and **Client ID** into the sketch file.
-The example sketch file includes placeholders for these values, so we just need to update them with the values provided to us on the Connect screen.
+Refer to the 'Choose SDK and connect your device' screen and copy & paste your **MQTT Username**, **MQTT Password** and **Client ID** into the sketch file.
+The example sketch file includes placeholders for these values, so we just need to update them with the values provided to us on our dashboard.

 *TIP: The credentials shown here are unique for your account and the current device being added.
-When programming new devices, always be sure to copy & paste from the Connect screen so that the correct values are used for your device.*
+When programming new devices, always be sure to copy & paste from the Cayenne dashboard screen so that the correct values are used for your device.*

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Cayenne-dashboard-Connect-screen.png" width="660" height="395" alt="cayenne-dashboard-connect-screen"><br/><br/></p>